Mass media in Rwanda: Television

-Likewise, radio in Rwanda is mainly conducted through a subsidiary of the RBA, Radio Rwanda.
-The radio station offers Kinyarwanda, French, Kiswahili and English language services in FM 100.7.
-As such, it is used to complement other media which mainly provided services in English and Kinyarwanda, the two popular languages in Rwanda.
-Due to the recent economic development in Rwanda, radio has taken less precedence among other forms of communication, and the government has also focused on improving the television industry in Rwanda.
+The first private television station, TV10, made its first broadcast on 1 March 2013.
+Its launch led to a surge in private channels, primarily dependent on foreign content.

 Book publishers

 A major share of the market is controlled by nine indigenous publishers, among which four have opened bookshops in the country.
 Before the genocide against the Tutsi, there were no publishing houses in Rwanda.
 The situation improved after the incident, with the first indigenous publisher established in the country, Bakame Editions.
 Since the turn of the century, major publishers from all across the world such as Oxford University Press and Macmillan Publishers have begun making inroads into the local publishing industry.
 However, the establishment of publishing houses locally and from abroad has not instituted a healthy reading culture in Rwanda, and local publishers have decried the fact that the younger generation does not often participate in this pastime.
 Despite the boom in the local publishing industry, a similar spell of growth has yet to be seen in the commercial trading of books.
 Bookstores remain a rare sight in Rwanda, and the first library in the country was established in 2012 in Kigali.